tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-3-Building-An-Interface.md

 ### Section 3: Sort and Search
 - Passing Data to a Component
   - In this section, we re-factor our code to break out the appointment information code  from the `App.js` component and into a separate component named `AppointmentInfo.js`
-  - This will require passing information from the `App` component into the AppointmentInfo` component
+  - This will require passing information from the `App` component into the `AppointmentInfo` component
   - Recall that the `App` component receives/imports all of the scheduled appointment information through the import statement: `import appointmentList from "./data.json"`
-  - `App` then processes the appointment data with the following code block:
+  - `App` then processes the appointment data into an unordered list with the following code block:
     ```
     <ul className="divide-y divide-gray-200">
         {appointmentList